Baguazhang: Common aspects

-The practice of circle walking, or "turning the circle", as it is sometimes called, is Baguazhang's characteristic method of stance and movement training.
-All forms of Baguazhang utilize circle walking as an integral part of training.
+The practice of circle walking, or "turning the circle", as it is sometimes called, is baguazhangs characteristic method of stance and movement training.
+All forms of baguazhang utilize circle walking as an integral part of training.
 Practitioners walk around the edge of the circle in various low stances, facing the center, and periodically change direction as they execute forms.
 For a beginner, the circle is six to twelve feet in diameter.
 Students first learn flexibility and proper body alignment through the basic exercises, then move on to more complex forms and internal power mechanics.
-Although the internal aspects of Baguazhang are similar to those of Xingyiquan and Taijiquan, they are distinct in nature.
+Although the internal aspects of baguazhang are similar to those of xingyiquan and tai chi, they are distinct in nature.